aurakle/aurakle.github.io/posts/2025-04-23-first_assignment_1.md

 ---
-title: 'Unto Dawn #1'
+title: 'First Assignment #1'
-tags: Unto Dawn (Series), serial
+tags: First Assignment (Series), serial
 ---

 First day.
 Can't say I'm not scared.
 Being assigned with Tiff is a Goddamned blessing, but the Starcleave is not a fleet ship.